7, 2000, Oregon became the nation's

-December 1995 Oregon becomes first state to conduct primary election totally by mail to nominate candidates to fill a vacancy in a federal office;
+December 1995 Oregon becomes 1st state to conduct primary election totally by mail to nominate candidates to fill a vacancy in a federal office;

 Spring/summer 1997 Oregon House of Representatives approves proposal to expand VBM to primary and general elections.
 The bill dies in a Senate committee.
 The Governor would've signed the bill into law.

 June 1998 Supporters of expanding VBM to primary and general elections use the initiative process to put the issue on the November general election ballot.
-No paid signature gatherers were used to put the measure on the ballot – a first since 1994.
+No paid signature gatherers are used to put measure on the ballot – a first since 1994.

 Nov.
 3, 1998 Voters decide to expand VBM to primary and general elections, by a vote of 757,204 to 334,021.

 Nov.
 2, 1999 Eighth special statewide election by mail;